 Bluetooth Low Energy (BLE)

 Not to be confused with the Bluetooth that you use for earphones, this wireless mesh network uses less power than the original Bluetooth.
 BLE can connect to up to 32,767 devices and uses 2.4GHz radio frequency.
 Bluetooth-enabled devices are compatible with other Bluetooth devices such as smartphones or tablets.
 BLE uses less range and limited power which can help your customer save energy in their smart home.
-Just like other protocols, BLE uses 128-bit AES encryption for a secured network, unlike the traditional Bluetooth.
+Just like other protocols, BLE uses 128-bit AES encryption for a secured network, unlike traditional Bluetooth.

 Cons: Less range for sharing data among devices (less than 100m) and less power consumption.